 LED lighting is also ideal for subjects sensitive to UV radiation, including prints, fabrics and paintings.
 Like with heat, LED lighting emits a small amount of UV radiation, compared to other options.
 With reduced UV output, subjects will hold onto their color much longer.

-Some LED contour projectors are also insulation contact, or IC, rated.
-An IC rating means the projector can be installed adjacent to insulation, without risk of fire.
-This is due to the projector housing’s design, which does not emit substantial heat.
+All Phantom LED contour projectors are IC rated and tested by Intertek.
+IC rating means the our led art lighting projector can be installed in insulated ceilings, without the risk of fire.
+This is due to the low wattage led design of the projector, and the ability of the housing to safely dissipate the radiant heat.
 As such, the projector housing can be blanketed with insulation and remain safe.
 In buildings where there is a lot of insulation (this is common for energy efficient structures), an IC-rated projector is typically recommended.

-If we can help with your art lighting project or answer any questions about our series of LED contour projectors, give us a call toll-free at 800-863-1184 or request a quote using our online form.
-Or if you prefer, sign up for our monthly newsletter and we will keep you up-to-date on new product launches, resources, and more.
+If we can help with an LED art lighting projector or answer any questions about our series of LED framing projectors, give us a call toll-free at 800-863-1184 or request a quote .
+Please consider signing up for our monthly newsletter and we will keep you up-to-date on new product launches, resources, and more.
+Have you seen our Phantom Lighting Pinterest page?